13loomin9/DDECO_2/README.md

 # DDECO_2
-Portfolio Website assignment in HTML & CSS for my Designing for Digital Ecosystem module
+- Portfolio Website assignment in HTML & CSS for my Designing for Digital Ecosystem module
+- To view the website, please download the files and open the .html in a browser!